dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

             reservation with a deposit before birth.
             <span class="bold">Only 5% are sold to people on the Call list</span>
             since Depositors take most of the kittens.
-If a kitten does make it to the Waitlist, it usually sells to the first person on the list and within 3 hours.
+If a kitten does make it to the Call List, it usually sells to the first person on the list and within 3 hours.
           </p>
           <p>